 Figure 6: Project schedule Because generation planning studies indicated that capacity must be added to the Railbelt system in the early 1990's, construction planning for the proposed Susitna project has been based on meeting a 1993 power-on-line schedule.
-This figure provides a broad schedule of activities that must take place if the Susitna project is to meet the 1993 power-on-line date powerhouse would house four 225,000 hp Francis turbines.
-The transformer gallery, oil-filled cables, and surface switchyard would be similar to those at Watana.
+This powerhouse would house four 225,000 hp Francis turbines.
+The transformer gallery, oilfilled cables, and surface switchyard would be similar to those at Watana.
 After passing through the turbines, water would flow into a surge chamber, then through a 38 foot-diameter tailrace tunnel into the river.
 Seven fixedconed valves located in the lower part of the main dam would be capable of passing flows up to the 50-year flood.
 Floods with return frequencies between 50 and 10,000 years would be handled by a main, chute spillway on the right bank.
 An emergency spillway on the left bank would pass the probable maximum flood.
 Cost The capital cost estimate for the Susitna project in January 1982 dollars, exclusive of allowances for funds used during construction, is reported by Acres at approximately \$5.1 billion.
-Figure 4 summarizes the major accounts for the Watana and Devil Canyon projects.
-Allowances of about \$150 million have been included for mitigation measures that are integral to project design, or appropriate for aesthetic and socioeconomic concerns.
+Figure 4 summarizes the major accounts for the ed for mitigation measures that are integral to project design, or appropriate for aesthetic and socioeconomic concerns.
 These include such items as multi-level intake structures, fixed-cone outlet valves, restoration of disturbed areas, and self-contained camp facilities.
 Acres conducted a risk analysis to determine the confidence level of the estimate as well as to define the probability of exposure to serious cost overruns.
 Figure 5 shows probability distributions for selected intervals of possible cost and schedule variations.
 Construction schedule Construction planning for the proposed project is based on meeting a 1993 power-on-line date.
 This would provide the capacity that generation planning studies indicated must be added to the Railbelt system in the early 1990's.
 Figure 6 shows a broad schedule of events that must take place if the Susitna project is to meet the completion date.
-If the State decides to proceed with the project, a Federal Energy Regulatory Commission (FERC) license application would be submitted on September 30, 1982.
+Energy Regulatory Commission (FERC) license application would be submitted on September 30, 1982.
 The licensing process is expected to take up to 27 months.
-This is necessary to accommodate comment by resource agencies, organizations, and concerned individuals as well as to allow time for the extensive technical and environmental review conducted by FERC in preparation of an environmen- Several activities would proceed during the licensing process.
-Beginning in mid-1982 the detailed design phase would begin, and field investigations of fisheries, wildlife, and foundation conditions would continue. tal impact statement.
+This is necessary to accommodate comment by resource agencies, organizations, and concerned individuals as well as to allow time for the extensive technical and environmental review conducted by FERC in preparation of an environmental impact statement. date.

+figure provides a broad schedule of activities that must take place if the Susitna project is to meet the 1993 power-on-line Several activities would proceed during the licensing process.
+Beginning in mid-1982 the detailed design phase would begin, and field investigations of fisheries, wildlife, and foundation conditions would continue.
 When and if the FERC license is awarded, construction activities would begin on the Watana project.
 All diversion facilities, including cofferdams, would be completed by spring of 1987.
-Major construction activities for the various project components would proceed simultaneously.
-Reservoir filling would begin after break-up in 1991 or as soon as the main dam is high enough to safely permit it.
+Major construction activities for the various project components would proceed simultaneously. enough to safely permit it.